csuarez21/csuarez21.github.io/README.txt

 Hello!
 My name is Colin Suarez.
 I am a recent graduate from Saint Mary’s College of California where I received my M.S. in Business Analytics degree (Cohort 12, Dec 2022).
-I currently work as a business data analyst at a chiropractic office.
+I currently work as a business analyst at a chiropractic office.